 How can Blatman Health and Wellness Center Help?

 Dr. Blatman and the staff of the center understand pelvic pain and promote non-destructive and non-surgical treatment options.
-A careful physical examination will first reveal the tender and injured muscle and fascia tissue that is driving the pain.
-Our caring staff will then start to instruct you in how to start working on your body to help it heal.
-Nutrition changes will also be recommended to give your body what it needs to heal faster as well as decrease inflammation that contributes to your pain.
+A careful physical examination will first reveal the tender and injured muscle and fascia tissue that are driving the pain.
+Our caring staff will then start to instruct you in how to start working on your body to help it heal from pelvic pain.
+Dietary changes will also be recommended to give your body what it needs to heal faster as well as to decrease inflammation that kinks your fascia cords and strings together and contributes to your pain.